-With this type of settlement, the bank might eliminate or reduce your minimum monthly payments, rate of interest, and may even stop assessing late charges or over-limit fees.
+With this type of credit card settlement, the bank might eliminate or reduce your minimum monthly payments, rate of interest, and may even stop assessing late charges or over-limit fees.
 You may also be able to ask the lender to forgive previous fees to lower the balance even further.

 Looking for a debt relief expert to help you work out an arrangement?
 Contact us at New Era Debt Solutions today.

-Forbearance programs offer a brief break from complete payments, not forgiveness of any debt.
+Forbearance programs offer a brief break from complete payments, not forgiveness of any credit card debt.
 A forbearance is for momentary economic issues when you know your finances and revenue will certainly return to regular quickly.
 This type of program offers temporary help with credit card debt while get you back on your feet financially.
 Likewise, you will still pay every penny you obtained, and possibly a lot more.

 Credit Card Debt Management Plan

 Credit Card Debt Settlement Program

 With the option of credit card debt settlement, such as the services New Era Debt Solutions offers, you or your debt settlement company negotiates with the lender to agree upon a settlement.
 This settlement balance is often significantly less than the total credit card debt that is owed, but satisfies repayment of the debt.
 This form of relief from credit card debt is less harmful to your credit score than bankruptcy and can offer some immediate alleviation from financial pressure.

-The biggest risk with credit card settlement is that deciding to end payments on your debts can potentially do considerable damage to your credit history but paying a percentage of what you owe is far better than paying absolutely nothing.
+The biggest risk with credit card settlement is that deciding to end payments on your debts can potentially do considerable damage to your credit history, but paying a percentage of what you owe is far better than paying absolutely nothing.